edgexfoundry/edgex-docs/docs_src/getting-started/tools/Ch-CommandLineInterface.md

 ### Update

-When updating, the user default editor is opened containing the specified EdgeX device with specific name.
-You update the values of the fields that you want to be updated and leave the others.
+When updating, the user's default editor is opened containing the EdgeX device with the specified name.
+You update the values of the fields that you want to update and leave the others unchanged.

 !!!
 Note
     Please note that there are dedicated commands for updating device admin and operating state.